 Their castle, christened “Pickfair” by the newspapers, was a mansion high up in San Ysidro Canyon, and was finessed into every article about the couple.
-And yet no marital home, no matter how hallowed or magical, can save a marriage.
-Pickford and Fairbanks separated in the early 1930s.
-A potential reunion and a “secret meeting” to patch up their marriage was, of course, covered as front page news.
+And yet no marital home, no matter how hallowed or magical, can save a marriage — the couple separated in the early 1930s.
+A potential reunion and a “secret meeting” to patch up their marriage was covered as front page news.
 But it was not to be and when her divorce proceedings were heard in court, Mary Pickford claimed “mental cruelty.”

-Fairbanks had moved on and was overseas with his new lover, the former Lady Ashley.
-He also had other court troubles: Sylvia Ashley’s husband, Lord Ashley, named Fairbanks as co-respondent in a civil suit charging them both with infidelity.
-Fairbanks later married Ashley, but their marriage lasted just three years.
+Fairbanks was overseas with his new lover, the former Lady Ashley, and had his own court troubles: Sylvia Ashley’s husband, Lord Ashley, named Fairbanks as co-respondent in a civil suit charging them both with infidelity.
+Still, they married, but it would last three years.

-Fairbanks never lived in Pickfair again, and despite its perennial association with the previous marriage, it became home to Pickford and Rogers and later to Ron and Roxanne.
+Fairbanks never lived in Pickfair again, and despite its perennial association with the previous marriage, it became a family home to Mary Pickford and Buddy Rogers, and later to Ron and Roxanne.

 Sadly, like many in her family before her, including her brother, Pickford slipped into alcoholism.
 Pickfair went from opulent mansion to the island of her self-imposed exile.
-In the last ten years of her life Mary Pickford became a recluse and rarely left her bedroom, much less her home.
+In the last ten years of her life, she became a recluse and rarely left her bedroom, much less her home.

 Three years later, in 1979 at age 86, she died of a stroke.
-At her death, Pickford and Rogers had been married 42 years.
+At her death, Mary Pickford and Buddy Rogers had been married 42 years.

-Buddy Rogers later sold Pickfair to Los Angeles Lakers owner, Dr. Jerry Buss, who sold it to entertainer Pia Zadora and her husband.
-The couple demolished Pickfair and constructed a new home on the site.
-There was a huge outcry about the destruction of such an historical property but Zadora claimed it had been left in great disrepair and was riddled with termites.
+Rogers later sold Pickfair to Los Angeles Lakers owner Dr. Jerry Buss, who sold it to entertainer Pia Zadora and her husband.
+The couple demolished it and constructed a new home on the site.
+There was a huge outcry about the destruction of such an historical property, but Zadora claimed it had been left in great disrepair and was riddled with termites.

 Buddy Rogers died in 1999 at age 94.
 He was honored by the Academy of Motion Picture Arts and Sciences with the Jean Hersholt Humanitarian Award in 1986.

 Both Ron and Roxanne married in their late teens and drifted into odd jobs.
-Pickford couldn’t stand Roxanne’s husband.
-She went on to have a daughter and died in her 50s from osteoporosis.
+Evidently, Pickford couldn’t stand Roxanne’s husband; she went on to have a daughter and died in her 50s from osteoporosis.